ChrisChares/swiftmon/README.md

 These would all make excellent pull requests ;)

 + Supports default directory structure by watching the ./Sources directory and optionally ./main.swift.
 This is the structure created by `swift package init --type executable`
-+ Does not currently run tests when those change
++ Does not currently run tests when they change
 + Requires some awkward symlinking (no `npm install -g` with spm yet)
 + Unable to choose files to ignore
 + (Probably) Mac OS only.
 Haven't tested Linux yet.